camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/irsa.md

 ```

 :::note
-AWS OpenSearch listens on port 443 opposed to the usual port 9200.
+Amazon OpenSearch Service listens on port 443 opposed to the usual port 9200.
 :::

 :::note